Linuxbrew/brew/Library/Homebrew/manpages/brew-cask.1.md

     If <token> is given, summarize the staged files associated with the given Cask.

-  * `reinstall` <token> [ <token> ...]
+  * `reinstall` <token> [ <token> ... ]:
     Reinstall the given Cask.

   * `search` or `-S` [<text> | /<regexp>/]:
-    Without argument, display all Casks available for install, otherwise perform a substring search of known Cask tokens for <text> or, if the text is delimited by slashes (/<regexp>/), it is interpreted as a Ruby regular expression.
+    Without an argument, display all Casks available for install; otherwise perform a substring search of known Cask tokens for <text> or, if the text is delimited by slashes (/<regexp>/), it is interpreted as a Ruby regular expression.

   * `style` [--fix] [ <token> ... ]:
     Check the given Casks for correct style using [RuboCop Cask](https://github.com/caskroom/rubocop-cask).
     If no tokens are given on the command line, all Casks are checked.
     With `--fix`, auto-correct any style errors if possible.

   * `uninstall` or `rm` or `remove` [--force] <token> [ <token> ... ]:
     Uninstall the given Cask.
 With `--force`, uninstall even if the Cask